gunspot/heroku-301/README.md

 Setup and deploying
 ------------

+ 1. Clone this repository
- 1. Change domain name in domain.py inside redirect folder
+ 2. Change domain name in domain.py inside redirect folder
- 2. Click deploy to heroku
+ 3. Click deploy to heroku
- 3. Assign domains to heroku app
+ 4. Assign domains to heroku app
- 4. Add DNS entries
+ 5. Add DNS entries

  Screenshots from cloudflare and heroku for example